crookedneighbor/amplitude/README.md

 locationLng -> location_lng
 ```

+### User/Device ID

 If the user/device id will always be the same, you can initialize the object with it.
-Passing a user id or device id in the track call will override the default value set at initialization.
+Passing a user id or device id in the `track` and `identify` methods will override the default value set at initialization.

 ```javascript
 var amplitude = new Amplitude('api-token', { user_id: 'some-user-id' })